jmwang0117/Jmwang-Hugo-Academic/content/authors/admin/_index.md

 # Highlight the author in author lists? (true/false)
 highlight_name: true
 ---
-I am an Embodied AI Researcher at [X Square Robot](http://www.x2robot.com/), focusing on building general vision-language-action (VLA) models.
+I am a research engineer at [X Square Robot](https://www.x2robot.com/About.html), focusing on building general vision-language-action (VLA) models.

 I hold an M.Phil. degree from the [University of Hong Kong](https://www.hku.hk/), where I conducted research under the supervision of [Prof. Heming Cui](https://www.cs.hku.hk/index.php/people/academic-staff/heming), focusing on **robot perception and motion planning**.
 Prior to this, I graduated with a B.Eng. degree with **First Class Honors** from Lanzhou Jiaotong University.
 There, I had the privilege of being mentored by [Prof. Jiuyuan Huo](https://faculty.lzjtu.edu.cn/hjy/zh_CN/index.htm) and was honored with the prestigious **Tsung-Dao Lee Scholarship**, an award granted annually to a single outstanding undergraduate.